Can My Employer Change My Contract Without My Consent?

 Before you do anything else, gather your evidence.
 Collect:

-A strong paper trail is the foundation of any formal response.
-If you take action without records, you are working from a much weaker position.
-Even if the situation feels urgent, taking a day to compile your documents is always worth it.
+Without records, you are working from a much weaker position.
+Even if the situation feels urgent, take a day to compile your documents first.

 Step Two — Raise a Formal Grievance

 Once you have your documentation, raise a formal written grievance.
-This means submitting a written objection to the change through your employer’s official grievance procedure.
+Submit a written objection to the change through your employer’s official grievance procedure.

 Your grievance should:

-The step is important for two reasons.
+This step is important for two reasons.
 First, it prevents implied consent from arising — you are on record as objecting.
-Second, most employment tribunals and courts expect employees to have raised a grievance before escalating to a formal claim.
+Second, most tribunals and courts expect employees to have raised a grievance before escalating to a formal claim.
 Skipping this step can damage your case later.

 Before you sign anything, accept any new arrangement, or resign in response to a change, speak to an employment lawyer or union representative.
 Many workers’ rights organizations, legal clinics, and trade unions offer free initial advice.

-Independent advice is especially critical if your employer is asking you to sign a variation agreement, if you are considering whether to resign and pursue constructive dismissal, or if the change being imposed affects your pay or job security significantly.
-Getting advice costs you nothing upfront and can prevent costly mistakes.
+Independent advice is especially critical if your employer is asking you to sign a variation agreement, if you are considering resignation and a constructive dismissal claim, or if the change significantly affects your pay or job security.
+Getting advice costs nothing upfront and can prevent costly mistakes.

 What Is Constructive Dismissal and When Does It Apply?

-Constructive dismissal occurs when an employer commits a fundamental breach of your employment contract and, as a result, you feel you have no reasonable choice but to resign.
+Constructive dismissal occurs when an employer commits a fundamental breach of your employment contract, and you feel you have no reasonable choice but to resign.
 An unlawful unilateral change to your contract can meet this threshold.

 To succeed in a constructive dismissal claim, you generally need to show that:

-Constructive dismissal claims are connected to broader questions about your rights when your employment ends without your agreement.
+Constructive dismissal also connects to broader questions about your rights when employment ends without your agreement.
 If you are in this situation, our related article on what your rights are when you are dismissed without a clear reason covers those questions in more detail.

 The Difference Between a Fundamental Breach and a Minor Change